ianhb/go-ai/README.md

 ```
 The whole process takes ~1 day to generate the data and train on it

-Building the neural network server
+Building the neural network server (when prompted for input use the defaults):
 ```sh
 $ git clone --recurse-submodules https://github.com/tensorflow/serving
 $ cd serving/tensorflow